bassista/fuse-samples/encrypted-properties/README.md

 ```
 (export JASYPT_ENCRYPTION_KEY=secret88; bin/fuse)
 ```
-and see check the logs for to find the secret password.
+and check the logs for to find the secret password.
+(Hint: search for "_route1")